THE STATUS OF NATIVE LANDS

 Related Blog Posts

-What is intact habitat and why is it important?
-What potential tribal priorities can be satisfied with preserving intact habitat?
-What planning tools exist for
+What is intact habitat, and why is it important?
+How has preserving intact habitat been the key to addressing tribal priorities?
+What resource tools exist

 By Raven McMullin // April 18, 2022 NLAP remains committed to making available to Tribes, Native organizations, and land caretakers the most relevant and current data